How To Do A Scissor Sweep BJJ Step By Step

-The BJJ scissor sweep is one of the primary sweeps that any Brazilian jiu-jitsu Gi No-Gi practitioner should know from his early days on the BJJ mats.
-It’s an awesome sweep that could be performed from the closed guard.
-Otherwise, the scissor sweep is among the basic jujitsu sweeps that stay very effective from the white belt to the black belt and beyond.
+The BJJ scissor sweep is one of the primary sweeps in Brazilian jiu-jitsu that practitioners should know from their early days on the mats.
+It’s an incredible sweep that could be performed from the closed guard.

 Source: Chewjitsu